JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 Paging happens when moving programs into RAM, where RAM does not have an entire free space for the program.
 To Fit the needed gaps in RAM , RAM Is physically divied into equally sized sections.
 Programs are divied the same way so they can be moved between main memory and RAM.

 ### Segementation
-Segmentation is a variation of Paging, where instead of spliting programs only on size they are split into variable sections.Mememory id divied into logical chunks of varying size.
+Segmentation is a variation of Paging, where instead of spliting programs only on size they are split into variable sections.
+Memory is divied into logical chunks of varying size and these program sections can be moved in and out of availiable space in RAM.

 ![image](https://user-images.githubusercontent.com/72783315/144589033-8dc9abe8-ffc6-4970-89e9-c32bb50594ed.png)